Frugal Replacements to Disposable Products.

 Disposable items have become a major part of everyday life.
-So much so, that we often don’t stop to think how much we’re spending on them, or how much they’re contributing to landfills.
-Luckily, many of them can be easily replaced by much longer lasting, and inexpensive, versions.
+So much so that we often don’t stop to think how much we’re spending on them or how much they’re contributing to landfills.
+Luckily, many of them can be easily replaced by much longer-lasting and inexpensive versions.
 Some you can make yourself, and others you may need to purchase.
-But either way, you’ll save a lot of money in the long run, and do something good for the environment while you’re at it!
-Check out these 12 Disposable Products You Can Replace with Reusable Ones!
+But either way, you’ll save a lot of money in the long run and do something good for the environment while you’re at it!
+Check out these 16 Disposable Products You Can Replace with Reusable Ones!

 Even reducing one or two disposable products will go a long way to helping your budget and the environment!
 Check out these great ideas!